buildingSMART/technical.buildingsmart.org/ifcOWL.md

 The IFC Industry Foundation Classes (IFC) schema is standardised as an EXPRESS schema for STEP (P21) representation of data, a nondirected, labelled graph.

 The _IfcOWL_ provides the OWL representation of the IFC schema.
 The _IfcOWL_ started as an academic research by Pauwels and Terkaj (2016) [1].
-The authors concluded that there are limitations in converting EXPRESS-based IFC to OWL, therefore **the IfcOWL proposal does not include** these parts of the IFC standard:
+The authors concluded that there are limitations in converting EXPRESS-based IFC to OWL.
+For this and other reasons, **the IfcOWL proposal does not include** these parts of the IFC standard:
-- properties and property sets
 - RULE and FUNCTION declarations, because procedural algorithms cannot be converted into OWL2DL class expressions [1]
 - WHERE-rule declarations
 - some of the INVERSE attributes from EXPRESS
+- properties and property sets (those could be technically added in the future)

 What is IfcOWL good for?
 --------------------